potaito/potaito.github.io/_posts/2019-04-22-pfsense-pfblockerng-fails-because-of-unbound.md

 -rw-r-----   1 unbound  unbound     0B Dec 10  2017 unbound_server.pem
 ```

-So here's what resolved the problem:
+It took the following steps to resolve the problem:
 0. Stop the `unbound` service via GUI.
-1. Delete the empty file with `rm /var/unbound/remotecontrol.conf`.
-In my case the key files were also empty, so these needed to be removed as well.
-Otherwise `unbound` would not restart later: `rm /var/unbound/unbound_*`.
+1. Delete the empty files.
+In my case the key files `unbound_control.key` etc. were also empty, so these needed to be removed as well.
+Otherwise `unbound` would not start:
+    ```shell
+    rm /var/unbound/remotecontrol.conf
+    rm /var/unbound/unbound_*
+    ```
-2. Back in the GUI, go to the "DNS Resolver" settings and simply save them.
-This shold re-generate `remotecontrol.conf`.
+2. Back in the GUI and in the "DNS Resolver" service settings: Simply hit "save" without making any modifications.
+This should regenerate the files that were deleted before.
 3. Restart the `unbound` service via GUI.
-Checking the files in the shell and this time they were all larger than 0 bytes:
+Checking the `/var/unbound` directory afterwards shows that the deleted files were all restored and this time larger than 0 bytes:
     ```
     [2.4.4-RELEASE][root@pfSense.lan]/var/unbound: ls -la
     total 60